Certseeds/GraphicsMagick/www/INSTALL-unix.rst

 GraphicsMagick may easily be built using the free `MSYS2
 <https://www.msys2.org/>`_ distribution which provides GCC compilers,
-libraries, and headers, targeting native Windows along with a Unix-like command shell and a package manager ('Pacman') to install pre-compiled components.
-Using the pre-compiled packages, it is almost as easy to compile GraphicsMagick under MSYS2 as it is under Linux!
+libraries, and headers, targeting native Windows along with a Unix-like command shell and a package manager ('pacman') to install pre-compiled components.
+Using the pre-compiled packages, it is as easy to compile GraphicsMagick under MSYS2 as it is under Linux!

 When using MSYS2, requesting to install these packages using 'pacman -S' should result in getting up to speed very quicky with a featureful